-The non-native plants in the lake, specifically, Eurasian watermilfoil (Myriophyllum spicatum) and curly-leaf pondweed (P. crispus), are of great concern to the District.
-The annual variability of the nuisance conditions makes the management of the conditions difficult.
+The non-native plants in the lake, Eurasian watermilfoil (Myriophyllum spicatum) curly-leaf pondweed (P. crispus), and now Starry stonewort (Nitellopsis obtusa L.), are of great concern to the District.
+The annual variability of the nuisance conditions and the unknown impact of Starry stonework makes the management of the conditions difficult.

 The goals of the District, board statements of long range desires, are outlined below.
-The goals are followed by oBjectives to be used to accomplish each of the goals.
+The goals are followed by objectives to be used to accomplish each of the goals.